Lee Pulliam: Racing career

 Pulliam mainly competed at Myrtle Beach Speedway in 2017, using that track as the backbone of his fourth All-American Series championship.
 Trevor Huddleston made a late charge on the championship, but Pulliam stayed ahead in the final point standings.
 The following year, Pulliam did not chase the All-American championship but instead focused on CARS Tour events.
 He claimed a win in that series at Bristol Motor Speedway in May.

 Before the 2019 season, Pulliam switched chassis from one built around 2010 to a new one acquired in the offseason, and announced his intentions to run for the late model championship at South Boston. and In a race at South Boston, Pulliam and Phillip Morris made contact, resulting in a red flag.
 Morris' crew chief tried to climb in Pulliam's car, but Pulliam accelerated and ejected the crew member from the car.
 For the incident, Pulliam was suspended from NASCAR-sanctioned for two weeks, fined $1,500 and placed on probation until the end of the calendar year.
 During the suspension, Pulliam made a one-off return to the CARS Tour and won the Old State Nationals.
 Later in the year, Pulliam claimed the Virginia Triple Crown of late model stock car racing, winning the title by one position over Peyton Sellers.

 Lee Pulliam Performance

-Pulliam is the proprietor of Lee Pulliam Performance, a late model team.
-LPP has fielded full-time entries in the CARS Late Model Stock Tour, and also at local tracks like Motor Mile Speedway.
+Lee Pulliam Performance is an American professional stock car racing team that currently competes in the CARS Late Model Stock Tour, they field the No. 03 Toyota Camry full-time for Lanie Buice and the No. 88 Camry full-time for Doug Barnes Jr.

+The team was founded in 2018 following Pulliam's exit from full-time racing and has developed many drivers in the CARS Tour and Late Models.
+The team has been used for many TD2 driver's development such as Corey Heim and Isabella Robusto.
+In 2024, Brenden Queen won the team's first CARS Late Model Stock Tour championship.